akamai/terraform-provider-akamai/docs/data-sources/dns_authorities_set.md

 }
 ```

-## Argument Reference
+## Argument reference

-The following arguments are supported:
+This data source supports this argument:

 * `contract` - (Required) The contract ID.

-## Attributes Reference
+## Attributes reference

-The following attributes are returned:
+This data source supports this attribute:

-* `authorities` - A list of authorities
+* `authorities` - A list of authorities.